 Well, Pixop comes with more options.
 You are free to set the output container, codec, Chroma Subsampling, Bitrate, scanning type, filters, etc. That being so, Pixop looks more complicated for beginners.

-And, Pixop is free to create a 10 seconds preview, while Neural.love asks for $1.49.
+And, Pixop is free to create a 10-second preview, while Neural.love offers 5 credits to try different features.

-Topaz Video Enhance AI is not a direct competitor since it is a desktop software to upscale videos.
+Topaz Video AI (previous name: Topaz Video Enhance AI) is not a direct competitor since it is a desktop software to upscale videos.
 They both do a great job in AI video upscaling.
 But, if you have a powerful computer and a large number of videos or long videos to upscale, Topaz Video Enhance AI is more recommended as Pixop can be more expensive and time-consuming to upload and download videos.

 You can check the below YouTube video to see how to upscale videos up to 8K with Topaz AI.